biopython/biopython.github.io/wiki/Download.md

 Easy Install
 ============

-If you have
-[easy\_install](http://peak.telecommunity.com/DevCenter/EasyInstall)
-installed on your computer, you can download and install the latest biopython distribution by simply executing this command:
+We don't officially sanction this option, but it has been reported to work fine.
+If you have [easy\_install](http://peak.telecommunity.com/DevCenter/EasyInstall) installed on your computer, you can download and install the latest Biopython distribution by simply executing this command:

 `easy_install -f `[`http://biopython.org/DIST/`](http://biopython.org/DIST/)` biopython`